 Medicines for SMDs can only be prescribed by a Medical Officer (MBBS) or Psychiatrist.
 Drugs used for treatment of bipolar disorders are Mood stabilizers for mania and Antidepressants for depressive episodes.
-If you suspect a case of bipolar disorder, refer to the MO-PHC immediately.
+If you suspect bipolar disorders in a patient, discuss it with the MO at your PHC.
 The MO will prescribe required drugs if needed.
-Once the patient comes back to the community, you need to instruct him/her to use the medicine strictly as per the frequency and duration prescribed.
-You will also follow up the patient for ant side effects, if any, and refer back to the Medical Officer if severe side effects are noted.